Littleworth Common

 Littleworth Common is a 16.1 hectare biological Site of Special Scientific Interest west of Farnham Common in Buckinghamshire.
 It is Common land owned by South Bucks District Council.

 The site was formerly open heathland, most of which has developed into birch and oak woodland.
 Some remnants of acid heathland survive, and marshy areas and two large ponds have uncommon communities, including the nationally rare starfruit.
 Wet flushes have extensive bog mosses.
 Purple hairstreak butterfly larvae feed on the oak trees.

-There is access from Boveney Wood Lane and Little Road.
+There is pedestrian access onto footpaths through the site from Dorney Wood Road, Boveney Wood Lane and Common Lane with a small car park opposite the pub on Common Lane.